 Reaching Employees Across Shifts and Locations with Digital Signage

-Digital signage provides HR Managers with another tool to communicate effectively with everyone.
+Employee digital signage provides managers with another tool to communicate effectively with everyone.
 Because content can be scheduled in advance, employers can create messages specific to each shift, recognizing employees that might otherwise be left out.

-What should you display on digital signs?
-We encourage our clients to create messages that are both meaningful to employees and relevant to their industry.
+We encourage our clients to create messages that are both meaningful to employees and relevant to safety standards in their industry.
 Employees will quickly lose interest in generic content, so it’s important to stay in tune with what matters to them.
 For example:

 - Acknowledging shift safety champions